-A multifunction printer, sometimes abbreviated MFP, is an all-purpose device that prints, faxes, copies and scans.
-With Offices becoming more and more digitalized, we’re here to help you every step of the way.
+A multi-function printer, sometimes abbreviated MFP, is an all-purpose device that prints, faxes, copies and scans.
+With offices becoming more and more digitized, we’re here to help you every step of the way.
 We can help boost your productivity with cutting-edge technology, re-imagined scalability, and robust security – along with ultra-simple operation.
-Using an all in one scanner also aids with businesses who are concerned about their energy usage.
-Because you’re using one machine instead of four separate ones, you will experience cheaper energy bills whilst knowing that you’re becoming a more eco-friendly office.
+Using an all-in-one scanner also aids with businesses who are concerned about their energy usage.
+Because you’re using one machine instead of four separate ones, you will experience lower energy bills whilst knowing that you’re becoming a more eco-friendly office.

-Gracan has aligned itself with a market leading brands and we are therefore able to tailor-make a solution to fit any companies printing requirements.
+Gracan has aligned itself with a market leading brands and we are, therefore, able to tailor-make a solution to fit any company’s printing requirements.
 The most important fact is to drive down printing costs without compromising printing quality.

 Choosing the Type of Printer: